 We recommended a minimum of 3 treatments,4 weeks apart using 0.5mm to 1mm needles depending on the skin condition

 How does it work?

-The pinpricks stimulate a process in the body that regenerates stronger blood capillaries and the network of vessels on the face or body area treated, and cell regeneration.
+The pinpricks created by the needles stimulate a process in the body that promotes cnew baby collagen formation and regenerates stronger blood capillaries and the network of vessels on the face or body area treated.

 Micro-needling increases the density of the skin as it regenerates epidermal tissue and parts of the dermis, particularly collagen and glycosaminoglycan content, improving cellular function and lessening the visible signs of ageing that are seen at the skin surface.

 What skin conditions does it treat??

 Treatments will even skin texture, reduce pigmentation/sun damage, treat dilated pores, reduce redness/erythema, openness and roughness reduction, smoothing of lines and wrinkles.

 Fraxel lasers, Pixel Lasers and Micro-needling promote high levels of new collagen synthesis without the need to remove the epidermis as we do when we use chemical peels.
 The skin’s Natural barrier function is only minimally affected and rolling will not result in any sensitivity to UV light.

 Are there risks?

 There is no risk of permanent skin discolouration so suitable for darker skins that are more susceptible to Post Inflammatory Hyperpigmentation from more aggressive treatments.